Affiliate Disclosure: As an Amazon Associate, I earn from qualifying purchases. Learn more.

 Which came first Harmony Ultimate or Harmony Ultimate Home?
 The answer: Harmony Ultimate.
 Harmony Ultimate Home is the newer model.
 It includes the Hub and also gives you “home” automation control (the easy way to remember that it includes the Hub).
 The information about the history of these two remotes is all over the map on the web, so it is easy to see where folks get confused.
 Harmony Ultimate Home will control both your home entertainment devices as well as your smart home stuff.
 It looks like this (in white, a black model is still also available):

 The Harmony Ultimate was the predecessor to the Harmony Ultimate Home.
-It is still available on Amazon from 3rd-party sellers, often at a discounted price.
+It is still available AT AMAZON from 3rd-party sellers, often at a discounted price.

 The original (old and now discontinued) Harmony Ultimate had limited home automation functionality but it DID include a Hub.
 It has since been discontinued.
 It looks like this.